aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/jpeg-to-xlt/_index.md

 The following example demonstrates how to convert JPEG to XLT in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert JPEG into XLT.
+Follow the easy steps to convert JPEG to XLT.
 Upload your JPEG file, then simply save it as XLT file.
 For both JPEG reading and XLT writing you can use fully qualified filenames.
 The output XLT content and formatting will be identical to the original JPEG document.

 {{% /blocks/products/pf/agp/text %}}